 Hours of Operation: 10:00 a.m. to 8:00 p.m.

 During Stage 1 and Stage 2 water restrictions the hours of operation of the spray park will not be affected.
 During Stage 3 water restrictions the spray park will remain open and the hours of operation will remain the same unless otherwise posted.
 During Stage 3 water restrictions, the spray park operation changes may include:

 - reduction in the hours of operations; or

 Further questions?
 Please contact: Public Works at 250-746-5321.

-Centennial Park is also home to the Jubilee Gardens community garden area and the outdoor community Cobb Oven.
+Centennial Park is also home to the Jubilee Gardens community garden area and an outdoor community cob oven.

 The organic vegetable and flower garden is located at the north end of Centennial Park with looping paths between the 40+ allotment beds and a communal space.
 The gardens and onsite compost are maintained by the Jubilee Community Garden Society for use by the volunteer gardeners assigned to each allotment.
 The Society donates over 100 bags of food each year to our community.

 The Horticultural Therapy program, Garden Pals, brings seniors and neighbourhood children together to grow food and learn about their environment.